 - If you end up doing your own code-plugs make certain you get the proper support from either the Motorola authorized dealer or a HAM operator that is familiar with the programming for Motorola hand-held transceivers.
 If you improperly code your hand-held transceiver, it will not work, or it might create havoc to you and your listeners;

-- Stick with OEM Motorola parts — they are more expensive; but, they are specifically designed for your hand-held transceiver; and,
+- Stick with OEM Motorola parts — they are more expensive; but, they are specifically designed for your hand-held transceiver.

-I assure you, after going through these steps and learning to create your own code-plugs, you will really be proud of yourself and will experience HAM operations on a new and higher level than you did with your amateur hand-held transceivers.
-You won’t have the interest of going back to using your amateur HAM hand-held transceivers other than for nostalgic reasons or having to access a band that you don’t have on your Motorola; but, as I mentioned, we operators tend to use one band more than the other; and, most likely, your selection of the Motorola band you purchased would have satisfied that need for you.
+I assure you, after going through these steps and learning to create your own code-plugs, you will really be proud of yourself; and, you won’t have the interest of going back to using your amateur hand-held transceivers other than for nostalgic reasons or having to access a band that you don’t have on your Motorola; but, as I mentioned, we operators tend to use one band more than the other; and, most likely, your selection of the Motorola band you purchased would have satisfied that need for you.

-After getting past all those up-front barriers, I’m so happy with my Motorola XPR 7550e — I have Wi-Fi option; I have Bluetooth; I can make a cellular phone call; I can send and receive text messages; I can call other HAM operators over the DMR; I can do so much more with my Motorola XPR 7550e than my amateur hand-held transceivers, and my Motorola XPR 7550e does so much more than my amateur hand-held transceivers; but, most importantly, I have reliable and high-quality state-of-the-art electronic technology that makes RX and TX transmissions consistently clean, clear, robust, and reliable, so I know the person on the other end can understand me in times of peace and in times of crisis.
+After getting past all those up-front barriers, I’m so happy with my Motorola XPR 7550e. — I have Wi-Fi option for non cable programming; I have Bluetooth; I can make a cellular phone calls; I can send and receive text messages; I can do so much more with my Motorola XPR 7550e than my amateur hand-held transceivers; but, most importantly, I have reliable and high-quality state-of-the-art electronic technology that makes RX and TX transmissions consistently clean, clear, robust, and reliable; so I know the person on the other end can understand me in times of peace and in times of crisis.

 Enjoy your shopping.